MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

    The *outDir* option specifies the output folder for the plan JavaScript files that are transpiled by the TypeScript compiler.

-   In other scenarios, you may want a different intermediate location for the transpiled JavaScript files, depending on your tools and configuration preferences, instead of *../wwwroot/js*.
+   In other scenarios, for example when using [gulp or webpack](https://www.typescriptlang.org/docs/handbook/asp-net-core.html), you may want a different intermediate location for the transpiled JavaScript files, depending on your tools and configuration preferences, instead of *../wwwroot/js*.

 1. Right-click the *scripts* folder and choose **Add > New Item**.
 Choose the **TypeScript File**, type the name *app.ts* for the filename, and then click **Add**.